|

 -

 Discover the art of cyanotype and transform natural fibers into stunning photographs.
 In this class, you’ll blend art and science by harnessing the sun’s rays to create unique textile pieces and wearable art.
 You’ll explore the history and science of cyanotype, learn to mix and handle non-toxic chemicals, and experiment with various fibers.
 Embrace sustainability by turning gently used clothing into your own beautiful creations.
-Includes some materials: see website for a list of materials and please bring lunch.
+Includes some materials: see website or link below for a list of materials and please bring lunch.

 This class is for All Levels

-Class Location: Droste Studio RM240 | Santikos Building
+Class Location: Droste Studio, RM 240 | Santikos Building

 Tuition is due in full at time of registration